 Switzerland's FIU is MROS.
 It is an administrative service of the Federal Office of Police.
-It can be contacted at the following address: Federal Office of Police
+It can be contacted at the following address:

-Money Laundering Reporting Office Switzerland (MROS) Nussbaumstrasse 29 3003 Bern Switzerland Telephone: +41 31 323 40 40 Fax: +41 31 323 39 39
+Federal Office of Police Money Laundering Reporting Office Switzerland (MROS) Nussbaumstrasse 29 3003 Bern Switzerland Telephone: +41 31 323 40 40 Fax: +41 31 323 39 39

-As mentioned, the MROS is a member of the Egmont Group.
-For further details see questions 2, 15 and 20.
+As mentioned, the MROS is a member of the Egmont Group of Financial Intelligence Units (for further details see questions 2, 15 and 20).